dnsimple/dnsimple-support/content/articles/domains-es.markdown

 # .ES Domain Names

+* TOC
+{:toc}

+---

+This article explains the requirements for .ES domain names.

 ## Requirements

 Anyone may register a .ES domain, however you will need to provide additional information: